themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 So if we know the impulse response of any system, we know the output of any impulse.

-With the information of how outputs to impulses are produced, let's revisit how do we prouce output to a complete signal by Impulse Decomposition, which is mathematically equivalent to convolution of input signal and impulse response.
+With the information of how outputs to impulses are produced, let's revisit how do we produce output to a complete signal by Impulse Decomposition, which is mathematically equivalent to convolution of input signal and impulse response.

 First we decompose the input signal into impulses which can be viewed as shifted and scaled delta functions.
 These shifted and scaled delta functions produced similar shifted and scaled impulse responses as outputs.
 These outputs are finally sunthesized(added) to produce the final output.